All our tours depart from the town of Moshi

 Enjoy two full days of morning and evening game drives, as well as optional bush walks with an expert guide and tracker, to give you a different view of the magnificent plants and landscapes of the area.
 After dinners, be sure to enjoy an evening drink by the campfire.
 It is the perfect venue to discuss the journey’s highlights with fellow travelers.

-Day 13: Singita Sabora Tented Camp / Arusha
+Day 13: Singita Sabora Tented Camp / Moshi

-Enjoy one last breakfast in the bush, before transferring to the airstrip for your flight to Arusha.
-Enjoy a farewell lunch at River House Shanga, located on the beautiful grounds of the Arusha Coffee Lodge, then visit the Shanga Shangaa workshops, which employ people with disabilities to create exquisite handmade crafts and jewelry.
+Enjoy one last breakfast in the bush, before transferring to the airstrip for your flight to Moshi.
+Enjoy a farewell lunch at River House Shanga, located on the beautiful grounds of the Moshi Coffee Lodge, then visit the Shanga Shangaa workshops, which employ people with disabilities to create exquisite handmade crafts and jewelry.
 Afterward, transfer to Kilimanjaro International Airport for your flights home.

 - Twin /Single accommodation as specified on the Itinerary